If your business is eligible, you may be able to claim certain tax reliefs.

 This relief allows qualifying companies to claim a larger deduction, or in some circumstances claim a payable tax credit, when calculating their taxable profits.

-Your company qualifies for creative industry tax reliefs if it’s:
+Your company can claim creative industry tax reliefs if it is:

 - liable to Corporation Tax

-- directly involved in the production and development of certain films, ‘high-end’ television programmes, animation programmes or video games
+- directly involved in the production and development of:

 The Patent Box

 The Patent Box enables companies to apply a lower rate of Corporation Tax to profits earned from its patented inventions after April 1st 2013.

 Your company must own or exclusively license-in the patents and must have undertaken qualifying development on them.

 Your company could also benefit from the Patent Box if it holds certain other medicinal or botanic innovation rights.

 Disincorporation Relief allows a company to transfer certain types of assets to its shareholders (who continue to operate the business in an unincorporated form) without the company incurring a Corporation Tax charge on the disposal of the assets.